rotationalio/rotational.io/content/en/blog/2024-02-13-how-to-manage-overwhelm.md

 Feeling overwhelmed is natural, so what can we do to not let it consume us?
 Well, I have a few tips.

-I'd like to note that I'm not a trained professional and so these recommendations are purely based on what have worked for me or what others have shared with me in the past.
+I'd like to note that I'm not a trained professional and so these recommendations are purely based on what has worked for me or what others have shared with me in the past.

 ## Why Am I Overwhelmed?
 A great place to start with managing overwhelm is to determine what's really causing you to feel this way.
 Reading social media is my way of catching up on the news and so beginning my day somewhat bombarded with multiple topics can make me feel overloaded.